tidepool-org/development/k8s/README.md

 Weave Flux does this by reference to a GitHub repo that you provide that stores a copy of the Helm release configurations and any other non-Helm Kubernetes manifest files that you want to run on your Kubernetes cluster.
 Let's call this your <code>config</code> repo.

+#### Weave Workflow
 The workflow is simple.

 First, you install Weave Flux itself into your Kubernetes cluster.
 When you install it, you configure Weave Flux with the URL to the GitHub repo with your Helm release configurations and Kubernetes manifests.

 Then, Weave Flux will poll the your GitHub `CONFIG_REPO`.
 It will compare the contents of the config repo with what it has previously installed in your cluster.
 If the two have diverged, it was make them identical by changing the Kubernetes resources in your cluster to match what is in your `CONFIG_REPO`.

+Finally, using helm, install the Weave Flux operator into your cluster:

+#### Clone Config Repo

 To do this, first fork and clone the development repo.
 We will use this clone as your private `CONFIG_REPO`:
 ```